Learn how simple living and the right daily habits can improve your life (or in my case, change it completely). Here are 11 ideas to help you begin.

-I’ve spent the past five years writing about simple living and one thing I’ve learned during this time is just how much people want to slow down.
+I’ve been writing about simple living online for many years now, and one thing I’ve learned during this time is just how much people want to slow down.

 There’s been a shift in awareness that I’ve noticed both online and off.
 I see it in my friends, family and acquaintances—a realization that our busy, fast-paced lives are just not sustainable in the long run.

 These are the things that matter—but sadly, many people are still coming up short.
-There’s a disconnect between their desires and their reality, and there’s confusion about how to bridge this gap.
+There’s a disconnect between our dreams and reality, and there’s confusion about how to bridge this gap.

 As you’re probably aware, habits are things that we do without much conscious thought.
 They’re often small and seemingly insignificant, but this couldn’t be further from the truth.

-If you want to slow down and simplify, then here are a few habit ideas worth considering.
+If you want to slow down, simplify, and improve your life, then here are a few habit ideas worth considering.

 Simple living is about slowing down and creating space for the things that matter, which is why journaling is one of my favourite daily habits.